ugurcan377/k8s-resources/experiment/experiment.md

 container performance.
 Since same software runs the same tests for all cases I don't think that compromised the tests reliablity.
 - I refrained from using the host machine during tests to alleviate shared resources issue.
+- Testing multi node latency with NodePort may be deceiving.
+Running tests inside of the cluster seems to be a better idea